Search: Advanced search

 Calves should be handled humanely at all times so they do not become injured or distressed.
 This means no rough handling, prodding, use of dogs or electric prodders.

 Once at the abattoir, young bobby calves are penned (usually overnight) to await slaughter first thing in the morning.
 All this time they will not have access to liquid feed, they will not be provided with bedding and they will be without their mothers.

-Products from processed bobby calves include young veal for human consumption, valuable hides for leather and byproducts for the pharmaceutical industry.
+Products from processed bobby calves include young veal for human consumption, valuable hides for leather, calf rennet for cheese making, and byproducts for the pharmaceutical industry.